2025–26 Montana Grizzlies basketball team

-The 2025–26 Montana Grizzlies basketball team represents the University of Montana during the 2025–26 NCAA Division I men's basketball season.
-The Grizzlies are led by twelfth-year head coach Travis DeCuire and play their home games at Dahlberg Arena in Missoula, Montana as a member of the Big Sky Conference.
+The 2025–26 Montana Grizzlies basketball team represented the University of Montana during the 2025–26 NCAA Division I men's basketball season.
+The Grizzlies were led by twelfth-year head coach Travis DeCuire and played their home games at Dahlberg Arena in Missoula, Montana as a member of the Big Sky Conference.

 Previous season

 The Grizzlies finished the 2025-26 season 25–10, 15–3 in Big Sky play to finish tied for first place in the conference.
 As the 2-seed in the Big Sky Tournament they defeated 7-seed Northern Arizona and 6-seed Idaho to advance to the Championship round, where they bested top-seeded Northern Colorado 91–83 to secure the conference's auto-bid to the NCAA Tournament.
 The Grizzlies were placed as the 14-seed in the East region of the NCAA Tournament where they were defeated by 3-seed Wisconsin 66–85 to end their season.